 - We also recommend taking advantage of third-party services such as YouTube or Vimeo for videos, Soundcloud for audio files, and Dropbox for downloadable PDF files.
 Not only are these services reliable and stable, they have some of the fastest networks in the world in regards to serving up your large files.

 Another exception to the average we sometimes see is large WooCommerce sites.
-However, many of these types of sites deal with a lot of un-cached requests, and therefore clients in this situation are usually already on higher plans with more PHP workers.
+However, many of these types of sites deal with a lot of un-cached requests, and therefore clients in this situation are usually already on higher plans with more PHP threads.
 In other words, these types of sites generally already have bigger plans with plenty of disk space.

 How Much Disk Space Are You Using?